You may have minor skin problems while you are having

 Use an oatmeal bath for generalized

 To Manage Nail Problems You can buy nail-strengthening products in a drug store.
-Be aware that these products may bother your skin and nails.Protect your nails by wearing gloves when washing dishes, gardening, or doing other work around the house.Be sure to let your doctor know if you have redness, pain, or changes around the cuticles.
+Be aware that these products may bother your skin and nails.Protect your nails by wearing gloves when washing dishes, gardening, or doing other work around the house.Be sure to let your doctor know if you have redness, pain, or changes around the cuticles which may mean an infection.

 To Manage Sunlight Sensitivity Avoid direct sunlight as much as possible, especially between 10 AM-4 PM when the sun's rays are the strongest.

-Use a sunscreen lotion with a skin protection factor (SPF) of 15 or higher to protect against sun damage.
+Use a sunscreen lotion with an SPF of 15 or higher to protect against sun damage.
 A product such as

 , sold over- the-counter, can block the sun's rays completely.